wildmichael/wildmichael.github.io/_posts/2020-10-23-dynamically-generating-linq-expressions.md

 There's two possible solutions to this:

-1. Explicilty call the `key1Expression` and `key2Expression` with our
+1. Explicitly call the `key1Expression` and `key2Expression` with our
    own `parameter` expression.
 2. Somehow replace the parameter expression inside the bodies of `key1Expression` and `key2Expression` with our newly created `parameter`